Lughus/NetProxy/README.md

 # NetProxy
-NetProxy used to abstract what systeme you use to communicate on network
+NetProxy used to abstract what system you use to communicate on network